fenago/apache-solr/lab_guides/Lab_7.md

 ---------------------------------

-Result grouping is a useful feature in Solr; it returns .indexterm} an optimal mix of search results for a query.
+Result grouping is a useful feature in Solr; it returns an optimal mix of search results for a query.
 Result grouping can be performed based on field values, functions, or queries.

 Sometimes, we have multiple similar documents for a single search term,